charshal12/AutomationProject-GithubActions/Readme.md

 Debugging & Reporting: Implementing screenshot capture and rich HTML reports to facilitate quick issue resolution.

-🤝 Contributing
-Contributions are welcome!

-Fork the repository

-Create your feature branch (git checkout -b feature/amazing-feature)

-Commit your changes (git commit -m 'Add some amazing feature')

-Push to the branch (git push origin feature/amazing-feature)

-Open a Pull Request

-See CONTRIBUTING.md for more details.

 📞 Contact
 Project Maintainer: Charshal
-Issues & Suggestions: Open an Issue

 This project demonstrates my ability to build scalable, maintainable automation frameworks, integrate CI/CD pipelines, and apply software engineering best practices.
 Thank you for reviewing my work!